logux/docs/3-concepts/2-action.md

 </details>

-But, of course, you can use pessimistic UI too for critical actions like payment:
+But, of course, you can use “pessimistic” UI for critical actions like payment:

 <details open><summary><b>Redux client</b></summary>